 The Coverage summary histograms will show the results for all coverage pairs ticked Open in the table.
 You can personalize how the histograms are presented.
-To do so, click the Settings icon at the top right of the Coverage summary histograms and then choose Display.
+To do so, click the Options icon at the top right of the Coverage summary histograms and then choose Display.
 The following options are available:

 Specify whether the vertical axis should display Percent or Spots.
 You can also change this setting on the axis itself.